 “Maybe this time will be different”, I thought.

 I don’t think insurance translates well to ads.
 You’re only shopping for insurance when it’s something you need—not something you see and think, “That would be nice to have”.

 - Winning The Rookie Award at the Digital Insurance Awards.

 - Meeting my customers.
 With each city I’ve visited in the UK, I’ve made a point of meeting my customers.
 Katherine, Rachel and Mikleo in Manchester, Martin in Newcastle, and Sabine and Rohan in Glasgow.

 - Applying to an accelerator.
-I did not get investment from Ignite, but attending the monthly off-sites has provided me with so much value.
+I didn’t get investment from Ignite, but attending the monthly off-sites has provided me with so much value.
 Being around other founders, learning from other startups… it’s been invaluable.